compscidr/machine-configurations/README.md

-# machine-configurations
+# Machine-configurations
 This is a collection of machine configurations along with a salt master to provide a controlled, consistent environment across a variety of machines with as little work as possible.

 Goals:
-- simple initial deployment - ideally with a script after a barebones OS has been installed.
+- [x] simple initial deployment - ideally with a script after a barebones OS has been installed.
-- segregated secrets from infrastructure scripts so they aren't committed to repositories.
+- [x] segregated secrets from infrastructure scripts so they aren't committed to repositories.
-- ability to move hosted sites around to other machines
+- [x] ability to move hosted sites around to other machines
-- ability to isolate environments of various sites from each other
+- [x] ability to isolate environments of various sites from each other
-- ability to not pollute the environment of the main OS
+- [x] ability to not pollute the environment of the main OS
-- dev / staging / production evironments for each site
+- [x] dev / staging / production evironments for each site
-- automatic backup of data (all source should be on github)
+- [x] automatic backup of data (all source should be on github)

-The salt master will run on `master.jasonernst.com`.
+- [x] keep a consistent dev environment so that all of my machines can have similar configurations for common tools

-Since I'm trying to be cheap, this server will also host a bunch of websites.
+The salt master is on `master.jasonernst.com`.
+The salt master should also be configured to be a salt minion so that it can set itself up.
+A variety of websites are hosted on the same server to save money from getting aws instances.
-These websites will be hosted on the same machine, each within a docker container.
-In order to do this, there will be an nginx reverse proxy (also within its own docker container) which automatically picks up new docker containers exposing ports to it.
+Since the server isn't the most reliable it is super important that code is stored on github and the content is regularly backed up somewhere else.

-There will likely be a few database containers for the websites to interact with.
+Everything is run in docker containers with the philosophy of a single process per container.
+In order to serve the multiple servers from the same machine, I use an nginx reverse proxy.
+There is a www and dev apache server for each website.
+There is also a www and dev php server for each.
+The reason for this is so the mapping from the master and dev branch points to different web root folders for each.
+The dev folder is located at /var/www/dev.<servername> and the www is located at /var/www/www.<servername>.
+All of the servers also start with https enabled by default using letsencrypt.
+There is a single mysql container as well.
+The php servers and the apache servers must be on the same user defined network in order for the proxying to work correctly.

-The idea is that eventually any of these containers can be swapped onto other machines, or onto aws if I ever feel like paying money for any of it to run.
+Eventually it would be nice to explore using tools like docker-swarm, kubernetes or terraform, but I need to figure those tools out first.

 ## Master Setup
 Run the `bootstrap-salt-master.sh` script on `master.jasonernst.com` if setting it up for the first time.

 To setup the docker minions, run `bootstrap-docker.sh`.

 After a minion starts up, check the key and if it is correct, accept it.